 The tour starts in front of the ticket office, with a walk of almost 15 minutes to the nearby doline Globocak.
 In summer this walk is rather strenuous and hot, so a hat and sun protection are a good idea.
 While the plateau is rather dry and meagre, the doline itself is covered by green grass and bushes.
-The path goes down to the floor of the large bowl, which was formed by the collapse of a large chamber of the Škocjanske Jame cave system.
+The path goes down to the floor of the large bowl, which was formed by the collapse of a huge chamber of the Škocjanske Jame cave system.

 After the accurate survey of the cave the speleologists discovered, that the dry branch to the west called Tiha Jama ended rather close to the floor of the doline Globocak.
 So a tunnel was dug to create a second entrance to the cave.
 During the years the tunnel was used both as exit and entrance to the cave.
 The current direction, entering the cave here is definitely more dramatic.

-At the end of the tunnel a voluminous cavern is entered, not exceptional in comparison to other Slowenian caves, but still impressive.
+At the end of the tunnel a voluminous cavern is entered, not exceptional in comparison to other Slovenian caves, but still impressive.
 But going from chamber to chamber, each one is bigger than the last one.
 Some are filled with huge formations, stalagmites, stalactites, curtains, and rimstone pools.
 Others are absolutely bare with enormous deposits of cave clay.

 If you are at the end of the group, you can see people walking down in serpentines, along the left wall and across a bridge onto the other side of the gorge.
-This gorge is one of the largest underground canyons in the world, reaches heights of up to 148m and in places widths of 100m.
-The bridge is 70m high above the river.
+This gorge is one of the largest underground canyons in the world, reaches heights of up to 148 m and in places widths of 100 m.
+The bridge is 70 m high above the river.
 Through the mist, with powerful electric lamps all over the huge cavern, which are still not able to light it completely, this situation resembles the descent to hell.
 This view is obviously one of the most spactacular views inside a cave, all over the world!

-At the bottom of the slope we are still more than 70m above the river, and the path is built into the wall to the left, going downstream for a short distance to the bridge.
+At the bottom of the slope we are still more than 70 m above the river, and the path is built into the wall to the left, going downstream for a short distance to the bridge.
 Standing on this bridge, we can have a look downstream, into a cave passage which is explored for more than a kilometre, opening various times forming enormous chambers.
 The end is a syphon, which is extremely dangerous and still unexplored.
 Because of dye tracing experiments we know, that much of the water reappears in the spring of the Timavo river in Italy.

 After the bridge, on the other side of the gorge, the path goes along the vertical wall, on a sort of artificial ledge.
 Although the direction is upstream, the path descends continually, until it almost reaches the river.
 There are other paths, older ones, built by various explorations of the cave.
 Some of them may be visited on special tours, others are only for speleologists.

 There are famous pictures of the rimstone pool, at least 30 years old, which show cave guides standing inside the pools.
-This gives a good impression of the size, but it is a disaster for the conservancy of the speleothems, so it is absolutely forbidden now to enter them.
+This gives a good impression of the size, but it is a disaster for the conservation of the speleothems, so it is absolutely forbidden now to enter them.

 Today the path goes along the right wall of the doline, slightly ascending to the lower station of the funicular, the cable car, which brings the visitors uphill.
-On this way we cross the portal where the Reka flows into Škocjan Cave, although we are not able to see very well it from above.
+On this way we cross the portal where the Reka flows into Škocjan Cave, although we are not able to see it very well from above.
 On the ride up the church of Škocjan appears on top of the opposite wall, with the Reka entering the doline right below.
-But the path to the cable car and from the upper station to the ticket office still includes some labour.
+But the path to the cable car and from the upper station to the ticket office still requires some work.
 There is no hurry, and the cable car goes up and down all the time, so take your time and avoid overstraining.

 The Škocjan Caves are definitely a full day experience.
 You should also visit the other attractions.
-First of all there is a karst trail, which starts at the ticket office.
+First there is a karst trail, which starts at the ticket office.
 It leads through Matavun, Škocjan, and then back around the doline.
 There are numerous interesting things on the surface, like dolines, water collectors, cave collapses and of course the lookouts into the huge doline.
 There are also two rather new museums in Škocjan, one about the daily life in this barren landscape, another one about the caves and their explorations.
 The church at Škocjan is very nice, and there is an impressive view across the flysh plain to the Sneznik from the church yard.